Can I take Folic acid and St John's wort together?

 Folic acid can mask the symptoms of vitamin B12 deficiency.
 If you have B12 deficiency, taking folic acid alone can allow serious nerve damage to progress even though your blood count appears normal.
 Your doctor must ensure your B12 levels are checked before or during treatment.

-St John's wort significantly reduces the effectiveness of many medicines, including the contraceptive pill, blood thinners (warfarin), and epilepsy treatments.
+St John's wort significantly reduces the effectiveness of many essential medicines, including the contraceptive pill, blood thinners (warfarin), epilepsy medications, and organ transplant drugs.
 Do not start it without a pharmacist checking your current medications.

 Food and drink warnings